The Camber Angle and Tire Wear

 The camber angle wears the outside or inside edge of the tire.

 Camber is the tilt of the top of the tire measured in degrees viewed from the front of the vehicle.
-When the top of the tire tilts outward away from the center of the vehicle, the wheel has positive camber.
-When it tilts inward toward the center of the vehicle, it has negative camber.
+When the top of the tire tilts outward away from the vehicle's center, the wheel has positive camber.
+It has negative camber when it tilts inward toward the vehicle's center.

-An out of specification camber angle affects a vehicle in several ways.
+An out-of-specification camber angle affects a vehicle in several ways.
 Symptoms include poor handling, a pull or drift to the side with the most positive camber, and tire and part wear.
-The tire will wear on the outside of the tread if the wheel had too much positive camber and will wear on the inside if it’s too negative.

-Note that manufacturers’ will incorporate camber into their vehicle’s design.
-Setting the camber a little positive can improve tire wear while carrying loads.
-Setting it a little negative can improve vehicle handling.
+Note that manufacturers will incorporate camber into their vehicle's design.
+Setting the camber slightly positive can improve tire wear while carrying loads.
+Setting it slightly negative can improve vehicle handling.